tido/mei-customization/README.md

 # The source

-Tido ODD customization file is located at `src/tido.xml`.
+The Tido ODD customization file is located at `src/tido.xml`.
 In addition to the schema specifications, this file contains examples of valid and invalid fragments.